 The Department of Lithuanian Studies at Vilnius University offers study programmes in Lithuanian as a second or foreign language, and Lithuanian culture, to local and international students.
 The Department focuses on methodology development, syllabus design and textbook writing, and its testing group designs tests and is involved in the teaching and testing of Lithuanian as a foreign language within the ALTE framework, also training item writers and test administrators, and providing in-service teacher training courses.
 For more information, visit http://www.vu.lt/

-The Center for Polish Language and Culture, and the School of Polish Language and Culture, both part of the Jagiellonian University, offer academic courses in Polish Language and Culture for foreign students.
-Both Centre and School were deeply involved in the early development of the examination system for Polish as a foreign language, commissioned by the Polish Ministry of National Education and Sports, which is now offered at three levels of proficiency.
-For more information, visit www.uj.edu.pl
+The Center for Polish Language and Culture in the World of the Jagiellonian University offers academic programmes in teaching Polish as a foreign language to students at the Faculty of Polish Studies as well as courses in Polish language and culture for foreign students.
+The Centre was deeply involved in the early development of the examination system for Polish as a foreign language, commissioned by the Polish Ministry of National Education and Sports, which is now offered at three levels of proficiency.
+For more information, visit www.polishstudies.uj.edu.pl/ and www.certyfikatpolski.pl/.

 The University of Lisbon's Department of Portuguese Language and Culture (DLCP) organizes courses in Portuguese language and culture for speakers of other languages.
 CAPLE - the Centro de Avaliação de Português Língua Estrangeira – is involved in the production, delivery and evaluation of the exams; provides assistance to candidates and examiners involved in all stages of the process of examination production; undertakes research in evaluation; and trains evaluators.
 For more information, visit www.fl.ul.pt